amethyst/amethyst/book/src/concepts/system.md

 ## The SystemData trait

-While this is a rarely useful, it is possible to create custom `SystemData` types.
+While this is rarely useful, it is possible to create custom `SystemData` types.

 The `Dispatcher` populates the `SystemData` on every call of the `run` method.
 To do that, your `SystemData` type must implement the trait `amethyst::ecs::SystemData` in order to have it be valid.